dor132133/SSR-Smart-Shooting-Range/backend/Diary_README.txt

 6. create mongodb-init.js: initial database, collections using mongoClient
 7. create routing
 8. install automatic app restart with npm install -g nodemon

+9. Expose local app to the world: list of all tcp availble ports in linux: ss -lntu a. enable my own "DNS" for ssh tunnel: add the ip/hostname in the local computer /etc/hosts file